Bake this incredible white cake with rich chocolate frosting for any special occasion!

 - 1 3/4 cups plus 2 tablespoons granulated sugar (I’ve eliminated the extra 2 tablespoons, not necessary)

-- 1/2 cup (1 stick) plus 2 tablespoons unsalted butter at room temperature, plus more for greasing the pans (I use butter because it makes a whiter cake than margarine does, but margarine may be used- Fleischmann’s is the best.)
-Hint- if you take the butter right out of the freezer or refrigerator, put it in the microwave one minute at a time on power level 1 until it is just soft, but not melted.
+- 1/2 cup (1 stick) plus 2 tablespoons unsalted butter at room temperature, plus more for greasing the pans ( in 2020- I’ve been using 4 tablespoons over the last year or so for a moister cake) Hint- if you take the butter right out of the freezer or refrigerator, put it in the microwave one minute at a time on power level 1 until it is just soft, but not melted.
 It will probably take you about 1 or 2 min.
 Do not put the 2 tablespoons in the microwave with the 1 stick because it will melt down; do it separately for less than 1 minute)

-- 2 extra-large (choose the biggest ones in the box) or jumbo eggs at room temperature
+- 2 jumbo or extra-large (choose the biggest ones in the box) or jumbo eggs at room temperature

 For the icing: